tomfrancix/fastergram/README.md

 # VortexApp2
 A new version that I am working on with PHP.

 I was asked in an interview how to build instagram.
-I thought I would try it properly.
+I thought I would try it properly. (and modestly haha - a small scale version))

 The best social media project I have done so far was Streamnote - but too many features made it far too complex.